anievescordeiro/house-prices/README.md

 With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, the goal of this Kaggle competition challenges you to predict the final price of each home.

-This structured notebook will take you in a simple way along a path that has many bifurcations, since data analysis is a subject that has much to explore.
+This structured Python notebook will take you in a simple way along a path that has many bifurcations, since data analysis is a subject that has much to explore.
 Here you will find a simple way to apply a Machine Learning model to predict the sale price.

 In order to do this Kaggle provide 3 files: